Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 **BUILDING INDEX FOR REFERENCE GENOME**

 Indexing a reference genome is the process of generating a set of data structures that facilitate rapid access to specific locations within the genomic sequence.
-This process involves mapping the sequence of nucleotides in the genome into a format that can be efficiently searched, enabling bioinformatics tools to quickly locate and align sequencing reads to the reference genome.
  Indexing is crucial for improving the performance and speed of downstream analyses, such as alignment and variant detection.

 ```buildindex(basename="chr1_mm10",reference="chr1.fa")```